The more I use LXD the less I understand why we're all using Docker. Why oh why?

 different machine where you want the same container.
 To make use of

-ed, you'll of course use a command called
+the tarball that you exported, you'll of course use a command called

 $ lxc import mycontainer.tar.gz